-Violations to the Honor Code
+I. Violations of the Honor Code

-All cases involving the following behaviors are considered violations of the Honor Code (further detail is available under Academic Policies and Procedures in the Campus Policies and Procedures section of the student handbooks available at www.pfeiffer.edu):
+All cases involving the following behaviors are considered violations of the Honor Code (further detail is available under Academic Policies and Procedures in the Campus Policies section of the handbook):

-- a.
-Cheating in any form in academic matters, defined as willful participation in the unauthorized exchange and/or use of information while working on any examination or project designed to evaluate individual performance. - b.
-Plagiarism, the appropriation and passing off as one's own the writings or ideas of another. - c.
-Attempting to cheat or plagiarize. - d.
-Failure to report observed violations. - e.
-Lying, stealing, or other conduct violations in relation to academic issues and situations.
+- A. Cheating in any form in academic matters defined as willful participation in the unauthorized exchange and/or use of information while working on any examination or project designed to evaluate individual performance. - B. Plagiarism, the appropriation and passing off as one's own the writings or ideas of another. - C. Attempting to cheat or plagiarize. - D. Failure to report observed violations. - E. Lying, stealing, or other conduct violations in relation to academic issues and situations.

-NOTE: The Honor Code is understood to apply to all academic requirements of the University, including assessment testing, internships, entrance examinations and classroom instruction.
+NOTE: The Honor Code is understood to apply to all academic requirements of the University, including such activities as the Pfeiffer Life Program, assessment testing, internships/student teaching/fieldwork/clinicals, and classroom instruction.